Sato Nishiki Cherry

 This will later become a cherry!

 After removing the petal, what remains at the center of the flower is the pistil.
 When pollen from another varietal touches the tip of the pistil, it pollinates, bearing fruit.
-The pollen cannot come from another Sato-nishiki, but has to be from another varietal, such as the Napoleon cherry.
+The pollen cannot come from another Sato Nishiki Cherry, but has to be from another varietal, such as the Napoleon cherry.

 From information exchange to farm visits